benkozi/CECE/combo-test-runner/design/template.md

 # always do

-- as part of plan, always include updating design.md as part of the implementation
+- include updating design.md as part of the implementation
-- as part of plan, always update combo-test-runner tests in addition to any changes to test_driver_combos.py
+- update combo-test-runner tests in addition to any changes to test_driver_combos.py
-- as part of plan, update README.md with any necessary documentation changes in case of an api adjustment
+- update README.md with any necessary documentation changes in case of an api adjustment
 - use pydantic models as opposed to dataclasses

 # requirements